deepomicslab/SpecImmune/README.md

 NAT2    2       NAT2*4.005      NAT2*4.005|16962|0.999646       25      NAT2*4.005;NAT2*7.002;NAT2*7.003        NAT2*4.005
 ...
 ```
-Top lines with `#` start are the inferred Diplotype and phenotype for **CYP2D6**.
+Top lines with `#` start are the inferred diplotype and phenotype for **CYP2D6**.
 Below lines are the typing results of other CYP loci, with format same as the above file.

 3. **An example for `sample_id.IG_TR_typing_result.txt` (IG,TCR) is as below:**
 ```